Our key policies are quite radical and extreme. But everybody should be able to express their lurking beliefs, no matter how controversial they are.

-Our main policy is to create an impressive transformation of our drug laws in opposition to our current government’s laws which imitate other country's societies which we revolt.
+Our main policy is to create a transformation of our drug laws in opposition to our current government’s laws which imitate other country's politics which we revolt.

 Our agenda is to end the war against drugs and the outpouring of crassness it creates.

-As government tightened their grip on drug use, our musical and artistic culture did not categorically respond to its contingent existence, escalating the deprivation of human rights.
+As government tightened their grip on drug use, our musical and artistic culture endured a deprivation of rights.

 Apart from being a publishing house, Oytcho Visha is a quasi-political party, motivated chiefly by bringing down New Zealand government.
 The crux of the matter is that we don't love the way our country is being ruled.